objmagic/cpp-serializers/README.md

 paths that will be searched by gcc (``/usr/include`` is not OK since on new version of OS X, you have no permission of doing so).

+Also make sure you have `TCMalloc` installed.

+After `benchmark` is compiled, run `run_benchmark.sh` to get benchmark result.

 ---

 #### About